+ The feast of the Birth of Mary bridges the promises made to the people of Israel with the coming of the long-awaited Messiah.

 + This feast is connected with a fifth-century basilica built on the site of the pool of Bethesda (see John 5:1-9), on the traditional location of the home of Saints Joachim and Ann.
 The current Basilica of St. Ann stands there today.

-+ The feast of introduced in the city of Rome by Pope Sergius I.
++ The feast was introduced in the city of Rome by Pope Sergius I.

 “She is our Mother—the mother of all flesh, a new Eve.
 But she is also our daughter.
 The ancient world of sorrow, the world before the access of grace, cradled her to its heavy heart for many centuries, dimly awaiting the Virgo Genitrix (the Virgin Mother).
 For centuries and centuries those ancient hands, so full of sin, cherished the wondrous girl-child whose name even was unknown.”—Georges Bernanos, Diary of a Country Priest